 - Hereditary diseases.

-- Unique markings or traits, such as the amount of redness.
+- Unique markings or traits like the amount of redness.

 - Breeder’s reputation.

-Older parrots are more expensive, as they’ve undergone training and socialization.
-However, many owners buy younger birds because forming strong bonds with them is easier.
+Mature parrots are more expensive because they’ve undergone training and socialization.
+However, many owners buy younger birds because forming strong bonds and teaching them skills is easier.

 If you want a pineapple green cheek conure, factor in the long-term cost of: